 The type of legal companies that are eligible to be part of the Attributed Income Regime are:

 - Individual Enterprises

-Note: It is important to highlight that any of the aforementioned legal entities that do not choose a regime will automatically be classified under the Attributed Income tax regime.
+Note: It is important to highlight that any of the aforementioned legal entities that do not choose a regime will automatically be classified under it.

 Businesses under this regime must keep complete accounting ledgers, which include:

 - Inventory Ledger

 - Financial Profit Fund (difference between accelerated depreciation and normal depreciation)

 - Income subject to Global Complementary Tax or Additional Tax